Algorithmic-Alignment-Lab/openTAMP/README.md

 ### Install Learning Dependencies
 To run code related to learning, install these extra dependencies
 1. `poetry install --extras learning`
+1. If on a Mac, run `brew install python-tk`

 ### Verify learning (OUTDATED!!!
 WILL UPDATE SOON)
 If you wish to train policies from the code, verify that a Mujoco key titled `mjkey.txt` is in your home directory an that `FULL_INSTALL=true` in `setup.sh`.
 Once this has completed, make sure you are on the virtual env (by running `tampenv`) and try running `test_training.sh`; this script will attempt to train policies for a two object pick-place problem with some default parameter settings.
 Once completed, is will generate some plots on performance and videos of rollouts into the `~/Dropbox` directory.
 Note the script will use about 16 proccesses, so it's reccomended to run it from at least an 8-physical core machine.